JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`ProfileLevelCount <ProfileLevelCount>`
   Count the number of locations in each profile that satisfy a particular condition.

+:ref:`RecordNumberToObsSpace <RecordNumberToObsSpace>`
+  For an input data set that has been grouped into records, enable the internal unique record number to be saved to the ObsSpace.

 :ref:`RONBAMErrInflate <RONBAMErrInflate>`
   Observation error inflation factor for GnssroBndNBAM